mmsaki/zero-knowledge/examples/snark_powered_rng/readme.md

 ## Conclusion

-At this point you should be able to create zero knowledge proofs and verify them from the commnand line.
-You should also be a ble to publish a veifier to a blockchain, generate proofs, and submit them using javascript.
+At this point you should be able to create zero knowledge proofs and verify them from the command line.
+You should also be a ble to publish a verifier to a blockchain, generate proofs, and submit them using javascript.